-- Any money received on your behalf will be held in our Client Account.
-With reference to the SRA Accounts Rules 2011 interest will be calculated and paid to you at the rate from time to time payable to Lloyds’ Client Account (with a de minimus of £20.00), the period for which interest is calculated is for the period “cleared funds” are held.
+Any money received on your behalf will be held in our Client Account No2, we currently place Client monies in Lloyds Bank PLC.
+With reference to the SRA Accounts Rules interest will be calculated and paid to you at the rate from time to time payable to Lloyds’ Client Account (with a de minimus of £20.00), the period for which interest is calculated is for the period “cleared funds” are held.

 STORAGE OF PAPERS AND DOCUMENTS

-- Your acceptance of these Terms and Conditions of Business will amount to such a consent.
-If you seek to withdraw instructions, you should give notice by telephone, e-mail or letter to the person named in these Terms of Business as being responsible for your work.
+Your acceptance of these Terms and Conditions of Business will amount to such a consent.
+If you seek to withdraw instructions, you should give notice by telephone, e-mail or letter to the person named in your Client Care Letter as being responsible for your work.
 The Regulations require us to inform you that the work involved is likely to take more than 30 days.

 IDENTITY AND DISCLOSURE REQUIREMENTS

 We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself or for any principal whom you may represent.

 We will not be liable for any loss, damage or delay arising out of the Companies compliance with any statutory or regulatory requirement.